 Navigate Your Way Around the Island

 Discover a different side of Carolina Beach with the help of self-guided or guided tours and cruises.
 Explore filming locations from hit television series and movies or go on a history and food tour conducted by island experts.
-From tours of a state park led by experienced rangers or history and food tours conducted by island experts to wildlife-spotting water excursions, you’re bound to learn something new and have fun doing it.
+From tours of a state park led by experienced rangers to wildlife-spotting water excursions and more, you’re bound to learn something new and have fun doing it.

 Carolina Beach State Park

 Home to 13 different habitats amongst its 761 acres, Carolina Beach State Park is one of Carolina Beach’s most popular attractions.
 From miles of hiking trails to one of the world’s most unique carnivorous plants – the Venus flytrap – to a marina and more, there’s a lot to explore.
 Lucky for visitors, the park offers a variety of learning opportunities for all ages.
 Typically led by park rangers, these programs give the public a different perspective and closer look at what makes the park so naturally wonderful.
 Turtle Talks, hosted by volunteers from the Pleasure Island Sea Turtle Project, take place every Wednesday night during the summer.
 Carnivorous plant hikes are held on Saturdays, spring through fall.
 The Visitor’s Center is also a good resource for a map of the park’s hiking trails and a plant and animal checklist, along with educational exhibits.

 Coast along the calm waters of the Intracoastal Waterway during a casual cruise courtesy of Carolina Beach Pontoon Rental.
 Whether you opt to steer the boat yourself or let one of their captains lead the way, you’ll have everything you need for a fun day in the sun.
 Choose your adventure on a charter cruise with Island Time Water Tours.
 Select your destination from a variety of tours and be entertained with the captain's knowledge of area history, spot wildlife and cruise from two hours to a full-day.